×

 Prostitution & Solicitation Defense in Tampa (Florida Statute § 796.07)

 • Description: Includes soliciting, engaging in, or profiting from prostitution in Florida.
 Can escalate to trafficking if minors are involved, a major concern in Tampa.
+Sometimes is detected or created in Tampa Sex Sting Operations.

 • Tampa Defense Strategies: Arguing entrapment by undercover officers in Florida; Proving lack of intent or mistaken identity; Challenging rights violations during arrest or sting operation in the Tampa area.